 In 2017, the Environmental Protection Agency finalized its Dental Effluent Guidelines (40 CFR 441) to reduce discharges of mercury from dental offices to municipal sewage treatment plants.
 The ruling came into effect on July 14, 2017.
 Compliance was date-specific and required adherence to certain specified Best Management Practices (BMPs).
-Dental facilities that were in existence prior to July 14, 2017 have until July 14, 2020 to comply, while facilities that started operations after the ruling took effect are required to comply immediately.
-In addition, dental facilities have until October 20, 2020 to submit a One-Time Compliance Report to the entity that treats the wastewater that its facilities discharge.
+Dental facilities that were in existence prior to July 14, 2017 had until July 14, 2020 to comply, while facilities that started operations after the ruling took effect are required to comply immediately.

 Rancho California Water District (Rancho Water/District) operates the Santa Rosa Water Reclamation Facility, which treats wastewater collected from residential, industrial, and commercial customers within the city of Murrieta, portions of the city of Temecula, and unincorporated Riverside County.

 Rancho Water’s Dental Amalgam Compliance Program applies to facilities within its sewer service area.
 Click here to find out if you are within Rancho Water’s service area.
 Type in the physical address of your dental facility; if your facility shows within Rancho Water’s service area, your facility is part of Rancho Water’s Dental Compliance Program and is required to submit a One-Time Compliance Report to the District.
 Use only the form provided on this website; the EPA form does not include California-specific requirements; therefore, should not be used.

 Please direct all inquiries about Rancho Water’s Dental Amalgam Compliance Program to (951) 296-6985 or email us.